← all posts

 The first post was focused on decode speed, tok/s and long context, but that doesn't predict the thing you actually sit around waiting for, which is how long the task takes to finish.
 So this time it is the full wall-clock that counts, the whole run across dozens of turns, tool round-trips and all, plus a network hop on every call for the hosted models.

-Each model's spread of wall-clock time to finish a task, in real minutes (log scale, each task weighted equally so uneven run counts don't skew it); dashed line is the median, fastest on top.
+Each model's spread of wall-clock time to finish a task, in real minutes, each task weighted equally so uneven run counts don't skew it; dashed line is the median, fastest on top.
 DeepSeek is the quickest of all; Sonnet 5 the slowest.

 Quality against speed